 All in all, we think this is a great little handleset with features that could easily place it at a higher price point but is instead priced super affordably.
 What’s not to love?

-6. Schlage Lock Company Camelot Front Entry Handle – Best Entry-Door Handle and Lock Set
+6. Schlage Lock Company Camelot Handle – Best for Entry-Door

 - Included through-bolts are fully adjustable, able to move 1 ½ inches to fit the majority of door holes